tiborh/writings/snow_queen.md

    stays behind, she has already had enough of the cooling air.
 9. The guide and the father carrying the daughter leave through a portal, after which the temperature starts to rise.
-10.The trio are joined by the restored warrior golem and the small golems and they start their journey north to the realm of the snow queen. (some adventures can happen on the way if you are into such things))
+10. The trio are joined by the restored warrior golem and the small golems and they start their journey north to the realm of the snow queen. (some adventures can happen on the way if you are into such things))
-11.The queen lives on an island in an ice castle, the huge lake around the castle is frozen but if anyone attempts to cross uninvited, the ice opens up and the freezing water swallows them up.
+11. The queen lives on an island in an ice castle, the huge lake around the castle is frozen but if anyone attempts to cross uninvited, the ice opens up and the freezing water swallows them up.
-12.The small group settles down on the lake shore and light a small fire, waiting for a sign from the snow queen.
+12. The small group settles down on the lake shore and light a small fire, waiting for a sign from the snow queen.
 The sign is that sparks start to fly around from the fire and freeze in mid-air, falling to the ground with crystal-like tings.
-13.They notice the queen standing on the shore on the island.
+13. They notice the queen standing on the shore on the island.
 The guide stands facing her, they both raise their arms and a bridge of ice forms between them.
-14.They all cross the bridge, the queen takes them into the castle, revives the girl, who does not recognise her father as her father but strangely remembers his name when he reintroduces himself to her.
+14. They all cross the bridge, the queen takes them into the castle, revives the girl, who does not recognise her father as her father but strangely remembers his name when he reintroduces himself to her.
-15.The queen says that the girl will become her daughter, acolyte, and heiress (after she leaves to the realm beyond).
+15. The queen says that the girl will become her daughter, acolyte, and heiress (after she leaves to the realm beyond).
 And the father, if he can accept that the old emotional bond between them is gone, can remain as a co-tutor of the girl, and can teach her